-The project director is typically the board chair of the state humanities council.
-The project director is responsible for oversight of the programmatic aspects of the state or jurisdictional humanities council.
+The project director, typically the board chair of the state or jurisdictional humanities council, is responsible for oversight of the programmatic aspects of the state or jurisdictional humanities council.
 Because the project director's involvement in the proposed project is critical to its success, applicants must notify NEH immediately if the project director listed in the application changes.

-Provide the name, title, mailing address, e-mail address, and telephone and fax numbers for the project director.
+Provide the name, title, mailing address, email address, and telephone and fax numbers for the project director.